 What is a professional association?
 Professional association examples include:

-There are also many state professional associations.
-You can find a professional association for almost every industry.
+There are also many state-specific professional associations.
+In some states, it’s possible to find a professional association for almost every industry.

-The definition of a professional association is a group of people who work in the same industry.
-Professional organizations can help you with networking and research about industry issues.
+A professional association is a group of people who work in the same industry.
+Professional organizations can help business owners network, research industry issues, and more.

 Recommended articles